AndrewC101/PokemonTrueRed/README.md

 # Main Features
 - All trainer parties and Pokemon updated for greater difficulty and engagement.
 However, the game is not frustratingly difficult.
 - A significant amount of dialog changed to make the world more rich and fun
-- AI updates making all enemies more difficult, some trainers will switch in specific situations
+- AI updates making all enemies more difficult particularly bosses
 - Added ability to rematch any trainer, but you gain reduced exp before beating Elite Four
 - Significant content available after Elite Four, such as 27 optional bosses, max DVs on all Pokemon obtained and more
 - Player can sprint at bike speed by holding B, animation speed doubles
 - Player can warp home almost anytime by pressing down, select and B together
-- Different wild Pokemon available in every area, in addition to the important vanilla encounter
+- Different wild Pokemon available in every area, in addition to the important vanilla encounters
 - Pokemon sprites are a mixture of Blue, Green and Yellow version sprites, based on which I felt looked the best
 - All in-game trades are different
 - Boss enemies have better trained Pokemon with higher stats (stat exp / EVs)